-UN13,229 is a basic Class 2 hike by the connecting ridge from UN13,565 on the privately owned Cielo Vista Ranch.
+UN13,226 (previously UN 13229) is a basic Class 2 hike by the connecting ridge from UN13,569 on the privately owned Cielo Vista Ranch.
 But our suggested approach route to this summit gets you into Class 2+ terrain with some bushwhacking involved.
 Permission to climb is required and there will be a fee charged as well.
 Closest vehicle access will require 4WD or higher clearance.
+Lidar reduced the elevation by 3 feet.

 The Cielo Vista Ranch (translation - "View of Heaven") was previously known as the Taylor Ranch.
 Total acreage of the property now exceeds 83,000.
 Be advised that as of August 2017, the ranch property changed hands again and is now under the ownership of William B. Harrison, of William Harrison Cathexis Holdings.
 Any information provided here may change dramatically depending on any future new ownership.
 The eastern boundary of the property is the central ridge of the Sangre de Cristo range from De Anza Peak in the north all the way to State Line Peak on the New Mexico border to the south.
 All of the land on either side of that central ridge is privately owned from Maxwell Mountain on south.
 Trespassers have been and will be prosecuted.
 As of the date of this writing, the only property owner allowing access is/was the Cielo Vista Ranch.
 One newspaper report indicated that the new owner did not plan to change the access policies previously held by the Cielo Vista ranch owners, but there have been some changes that do impact climbers.
 The property is a virtual wildlife preserve, rich in its diversity, and provides needed resources to the local community.